Exploring the role of diet on mental health in people with MS

 People with MS are more likely to experience depression, causing significant burden to the individual and the healthcare system.
 New therapies for depression that are effective, inexpensive and tolerable are urgently needed.
 Healthy diets that are rich in fruits and vegetables have been shown in several recent studies to improve depressive symptoms.
 One suggested reason for this effect is due to the high concentration of polyphenols (micronutrients found in fruits and vegetables), which have a wide range of beneficial properties believed to be relevant to improving depression.
 While the evidence is promising, the role of polyphenols in improving depression in people with MS has not yet been studied.

-This will be the first research program internationally, using gold standard study designs, to thoroughly investigate the role of polyphenols in managing depression in MS. If shown to be effective, this research could provide strong evidence for the role of a tolerable, low-cost, and widely available strategy to help improve depression in people with MS.
+Using several different study designs, this project will thoroughly investigate the role of polyphenols in managing depression in MS. If shown to be effective, this research could provide strong evidence for the role of a tolerable, low-cost, and widely available strategy to help improve depression in people with MS.

-• Purton T, Staskova L, Lane MM, Dawson SL, West M, Firth J, Clarke G, Cryan JF, Berk M, O’Neil A, Dean O. Prebiotic and probiotic supplementation and the tryptophan-kynurenine pathway: A systematic review, and meta analysis.
+• Purton T, Staskova L, Lane MM, Dawson SL, West M, Firth J, Clarke G, Cryan JF, Berk M, O’Neil A, Dean O, Hadi A, Honan C, Marx W. Prebiotic and probiotic supplementation and the tryptophan-kynurenine pathway: A systematic review, and meta analysis.
 Neuroscience & Biobehavioral Reviews.
 2021 Apr 1;123:1-3.

 • Veronese N, Yang L, Piccio L, Smith L, Firth J, Marx W, Giannelli G, Caruso MG, Cisternino AM, Notarnicola M, Donghia R. Adherence to a healthy lifestyle and multiple sclerosis: a case–control study from the UK Biobank.
 Nutritional neuroscience.
 2020 Dec 8:1-9.